An approximation scheme and non-Hermitian re-normalization for description of atom-field system evolution: Dissipative re-normalization

 \section{Dissipative re-normalization}

 In this section we first introduce the general form of the Hamiltonian of the interaction of a two-level atom with a continuous-mode field.
 Then by adding and subtracting two terms from the Hamiltonian we will re-normalize the Hamiltonian and using this re-normalized Hamiltonian we will formulate the \textit{non-unitary} evolution of the atom-field in the interaction picture.
+For an atom interacting with a continuous-mode field the Hamiltonian, in the rotating wave approximation, reads ($\hbar=1$)